hanatonikkou/xous-book/src/ch09-06-backups.md

 # Backups

-Users can make backups of the PDDB, and restore it to the same or new device, by following the [instructions on the wiki](https://github.com/betrusted-io/betrusted-wiki/wiki/Backups).
+Users can make backups of the PDDB, and restore it to the same or a new device, by following the [instructions on the wiki](https://github.com/betrusted-io/betrusted-wiki/wiki/Backups).

 ## Analysis